MicrosoftDocs/fabric-docs/docs/data-warehouse/statistics.md

 ## Known limitations

+- Only single-column histogram statistics can be manually created and modified.
 - Multi-column statistics creation is not supported.
-Only single-column statistics can be manually created.
 - Statistics (of any kind) are not currently supported for varchar(max).
 - Other statistics objects may show under [sys.stats](/sql/relational-databases/system-catalog-views/sys-stats-transact-sql?view=fabric&preserve-view=true) aside from manually created statistics and automatically created statistics.
-These are not automatically generated statistic objects and are not used for query optimization.
+These objects are not used for query optimization.

 ## Next steps